-The Black Dog riders club had been planning to do a tour from Thailand through Laos in February this year.
+A riders club I belong to had been planning to do a tour from Thailand through Laos in February this year.
 The situation with taking the bikes across the border changed and they converted the trip into another Thailand ride.
-Even though northern Thailand is a road riders paradise I opted out having ridden there 4 times and decided to try take a small look at Laos by myself.
+Even though northern Thailand is a road riders paradise I opted out and decided to try take a small look at Laos by myself.

 Massive queues at BKK immigration, what a mess, sea of people trying to get tourist sim card or taxi.
 I took the train then a motorcycle taxi.
 No helmet wrong side of road, what could go wrong…